rtfenter/Admin-Rule-Engine/README.md

 ## Status

-MVP is planned and in progress.
+MVP is implemented and active.
 The initial UI will focus on **preset rule packs + canned scenarios**, with logic and visualization layered in iteratively.

 ---